 The Markermeer is the southern half of the IJsselmeer and is surrounded by various authentic fishing villages and towns.
 In the golden age the Markermeer [toen nog Zuiderzee] was the gateway to Amsterdam where all VOC ships anchored.

 The rich history of the area around the Markermeer provides many public cultural and natural monuments.
-In addition, in 2016 the construction to build the Marker Wadden started.
+In addition, construction of the Marker wadden began in 2016.
 This creates new nature areas that contribute to biodiversity.
 These nature reserves are all publicly accessible.

 Picturesque and authentic harbors

 The Markermeer is famous at home and abroad for its traditional fishing villages such as Monnickendam, Marken and Volendam where they still sell fresh fish dressed in traditional clothing.
 Old crafts seem to revive here and even the buildings have stood still in time.